 Medical office managers enjoy competitive salaries, averaging $28,000 to $51,000 annually, and the potential for traditional employment benefits.

 Training in both administrative functions and medical billing may help to secure more career options and advancement opportunities.

-Employment for medical office managers and other medical administrative assistants is expected to grow by 22%, or over 129,000 new jobs, by 2026, ensuring a high job placement rate.
+Employment for medical office managers and other medical administrative assistants is expected to grow by 22%, or over 129,000 new jobs, by 2026, ensuring a high job demand.

 The healthcare industry is one of the largest in the country, and opportunities for medical office managers are available in nearly every type of healthcare facility.

 The program is designed so you can be trained and working in as little as four months of full-time study with Career Step’s flexible, online course.